onigiz/DB_Project/README.md

    - Controls how long users can stay logged in
    - Can be modified in `.env` file after initialization
    - Shorter duration increases security, longer improves user experience
+   - Account lockout after 5 failed login attempts
+   - 15-minute lockout duration for security

 3. **Password Requirements**
    - `MIN_PASSWORD_LENGTH`: Default is 8 characters
+   - Must contain uppercase and lowercase letters
+   - Must contain numbers and special characters
    - Applied to both admin and user passwords
    - Can be strengthened by modifying `.env` file
    - Recommendation: Use at least 12 characters for production

+4. **Security Logging**
+   - All security events are logged with UTC timestamps
+   - Failed login attempts are tracked
+   - Account lockouts are recorded
+   - Encryption/decryption operations are monitored
+   - Logs are stored in the logs/ directory

 #### File Structure